 Step 3- Medical Examination

-If recommended by the Selection Board, one will be sent for the medical examination either at Air Force Central Medical Establishment (AFCME), New Delhi or Institute of Aviation Medicine, Bengaluru.
+If the Selection Board recommends, one will be sent for the medical examination at the Air Force Central Medical Establishment (AFCME), New Delhi, or the Institute of Aviation Medicine, Bengaluru.

-An All India Merit List is compiled on the basis of performance in the written test and AFSB interview, subject to being medically fit.
+An All India Merit List is compiled based on performance in the written test and AFSB interview, subject to being medically fit.

-Candidates selected for Indian Air Force go through a rigorous three-year training regimen at the National Defence Academy at Khadakwasla, followed by specialised training at one of the AF Training Establishments.
-On successful completion, they are Commissioned as Permanent Commission Officers and posted as officers at any of the Air Force Stations.
+Candidates selected for Indian Air Force undergo a rigorous three-year training regimen at the National Defence Academy at Khadakwasla, followed by specialized training at one of the AF Training Establishments.
+On successful completion, they are Commissioned as Permanent Commission Officers and posted as officers at any Air Force Station

 How to join Indian Airforce after Graduation as an Officer?